 In addition to providing core funding for Step up to Serve, Pears Foundation has pledged to increase its investments in the sector to help the #iwill campaign meet its goal.
 In 2015, the Foundation successfully trialled match-funding with Government in this area to create the National Youth Social Action Fund, and is now partnering with the #iwill Fund, a £40 million joint commitment of seed funding established by the Government and Big Lottery Fund in 2016.
 Alongside match-funds from Comic Relief and UK Community Foundations, the Foundation has made a new commitment of £4 million to match-fund the #iwill Fund over four years.

-The funding will be focused on creating new youth social action opportunities in the areas of health and social care and education, as well as continuing to identify and fund initiatives that can help sustain and support the sector in the long-term.
+The Pears #iwill Fund is currently supporting the the creation of new youth social action opportunities in the areas of health and social care and education, as well as continuing to identify and fund initiatives that can sustain and support the sector in the long-term.
 Further details regarding the Foundation’s distribution of the #iwill Fund in health and social care is available here.